VultureProject/vulture-doc/vultureOS/docs/applications/logs_forwarder.md

 ---

-`Use TLS Certificate or CA`: X509Certificate object used to verify remote server certificate.
+`Use TLS Certificate or CA`: X509Certificate object used to communicate with remote server.

 ## `Kafka` parameters
-This is a specific section to describe specific Kafka Log Forwarder configuration options.
+This is a section to describe specific Kafka Log Forwarder configuration options.

-`Broker`: A list representing the broker(s) to connect to. (example: *['1.2.3.4:9092]*)
+`Broker`: A list representing the broker(s) to connect to. (example: *['1.2.3.4:9092']*, the value should be formatted as a list).

 ---